 Let’s get one thing out of the way first.
-Only a small part of brownstone townhouses are actually made of brownstone.
-Most of the structure is made out of brick with the outward façade being made of brownstone.
-Despite brownstone homes giving off an idea of permanence, they’re actually anything but.
+Only a small part of brownstone townhouses are made of a brownstone.
+Most of the structure is made out of brick with the outward façade being made of the brownstone.
+Despite brownstone homes giving off an idea of permanence, they’re anything but.
 The material is very soft and liable to crack and crumble over time, especially in NYC’s weather.
-But this softness makes it easy to cut and work with which is one reason why it became so popular.
-The rock itself is a type of sandstone which is pink when first cut.
+But this softness makes it easy to cut and work with, which is one reason why it became so popular.
+The rock itself is a type of sandstone that is pink when first cut.
 Eventually, though, it deepens into its classic brown hue once it’s been exposed to the air.

-Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seems.
-This created a unified visual effect which is what developers were looking for in these new row houses.
+Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seams.
+This created a unified visual effect, which is what developers were looking for in these new row houses.
 Brick-front row houses, with their stark white motor-lines between each brick, were far less visually appealing.

-Yet for all its popularity from the 1840s to 1890s, the material was a problem right from the start.
-The rough NYC weather took its toll on the soft material and expensive maintenance was required (and is still required) every few years.
-Despite all that, it didn’t really go out of fashion until the Portland quarry was flooded in the 1940s which put a stop to all production of the brownstone.
+Yet, for all its popularity from the 1840s to the 1890s, the material was a problem right from the start.
+The rough NYC weather took its toll on the soft cloth, and expensive maintenance was required (and is still required) every few years.
+Despite all that, it didn’t go out of fashion until the Portland quarry flooded in the 1940s, which put a stop to all production of brownstones.

 It’s not just that the material is now scarce, the style itself has gone out of fashion.
-Many so-called brownstones are actually a pseudotype with a front coating of brown stucco or, even worse, paint.
-Only a few areas of New York have the genuine variety with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
-As it’s now impossible to build more, the demand has exceeded supply which is why they are now so expensive.
+Many so-called brownstones are a pseudotype with the first coating of brown stucco or, even worse, paint.
+Only a few areas of New York have a good variety with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
+As it’s now impossible to build more, the demand has exceeded supply, which is why they are now so expensive.